SQL Monitoring Software PRTG

 Steffen Ille, Bauhaus-University of Weimar, Germany

-Detailed SQL server monitoring with PRTG
+3 examples: Detailed SQL server monitoring with PRTG

 A company uses a ticket system to process orders.
 During peak hours, several orders arrive at the same time.
 PRTG quickly sees that the ticket system is overloading and sounds the alarm.
 Designated workers are informed by way of customizable notifications, and can quickly take action before the system crashes.